01/17/2011

 South Korea ATSC Transmissions began on October 26th, 2001.
 2012

-India DVB-T The standard was chosen on July 8th, 1999.
-However, it's not implemented yet.
-The Brazilian government is discussing with the Indian government about the adoption of ISDB-T system.
+India DVB-T The standard was chosen on July 8th, 1999, but isn't implemented yet.
 2015

 Japan ISDB-T Digital TV was launched in the country in 2003.
 Japan was the creator of the ISDB-T system.
 07/24/2011